Scholarships and Awards

 Ecotoxicology: Stress Ecology Laboratory

 Looking to better understand the fate and effects of contaminants in order to protect the environment?
 We are seeking a motivated individual who has a strong background in biology, ecology, chemistry, or toxicology.
-You will be part of a science-focused team and all the skills that go with being a competent, ethical, and engaged researcher.
-Students will be encouraged to find their own project niche as part of the research.
-Specifically, you will assist with a salinity study using wetland mesocosms, support fieldwork in BC and the Experimental Lakes Area as needed and contribute to a potential new mesocosm study examining the fate and effects of a fungicide.
+You will be part of a science-focused team and be immersed in all the skills that go with being a competent, ethical, and engaged researcher.
+Students will be encouraged to find their own project niche as part of their time in the lab.
+In 2026, you will assist with a wetland mesocosm study examining the fate and effects of ractopamine (a livestock feed additive), support fieldwork in BC and Experimental Lakes Area as needed, and contribute to other research initiatives.

 Dr. Zou Zou Kuzyk